securing-ab/bloxified-api/README.md

 **This is the Bloxifed API package which will allow you to contact with the Bloxified API.**

-**NB:** *This package only interacts with the API V1 until Bloxified has made and stabalized API V2.*
+**NB:** *The stable branch of this package only interacts with the V1 API until Bloxified has rolled out the V2 API to the stable branch.*

 # Installation Process